blessedwithsins/azure-infra-gs/docs/service-automation.md

 __Setup and Configure the ADO Library `Azure Service Release - crs-conversion-service`__

-This variable group is the service specific variables necessary for testing and deploying the `crs-conversion` service.
+This variable group is the service specific variables necessary for testing and deploying the `crs-conversion-service` service.

 | Variable | Value |
 |----------|-------|